Our School App Stay connected on the go...

 Kate also manages the Careers Library, next to the Careers Office.
 Students will find up to date college and university prospectuses, apprenticeship information, gap year and volunteering opportunities along with many different career books and periodicals and other general careers information.
 The Careers Library is open to all students for careers-related research at break and lunchtimes and to Sixth Form students for private study at other times.

 Kate has a twitter account, @CGSInspiration, where she posts careers related information and opportunities.

-For specific questions about UCAS or university applications, Sixth Form students should first speak to Mr Wescomb (Director of Sixth Form) or Mrs Jeffery (Sixth Form Learning Mentor) in the Sixth Form Office.
+For specific questions about UCAS or university applications, Sixth Form students should first speak to Mr Wescomb (Director of Sixth Form) or Mrs Henderson (Post 18 Co-ordinator) in the Sixth Form Office.